vipulnaik/daily-updates/standing-plan-for-the-next-few-months.md

 * I aim to follow this *conditional minimum* target each week for personal projects; *at least one* of the following must be true:
   * At least 5 hours on personal projects in that week
+  * At least 5.5 hours average (16.5 hours total) on personal projects across that week and the two preceding weeks
-  * At least 6 hours average on personal projects across that week and the two preceding weeks
+  * At least 6 hours average (30 hours total) on personal projects across that week and the four preceding weeks

 * I aim to follow this *conditional maximum* target each week for personal chores: *at least one* of the following must be true:
   * At most 13 hours on personal chores in that week
+  * At most 12.5 hours average (37.5 hours total) on personal chores across that week and the two preceding weeks
-  * At most 12 hours average on personal chores across that week and the two preceding weeks
+  * At most 12 hours average (60 hours total) on personal chores across that week and the four preceding weeks

 * I aim to follow this *conditional maximum* target each week for personal finances, income and taxes: *at least one* of the following must be true:
   * At most 3 hours on personal finances, income and taxes in that week
-  * At most 2 hours average on personal finances, income and taxes across that week and the two preceding weeks
+  * At most 2.5 hours average (7.5 hours total) on personal finances, income and taxes across that week and the two preceding weeks
+  * At most 2 hours average (10 hours total) on personal fiannces, income and taxes across that week and the four preceding weeks

 ## Chores to catch up on